History of Suffolk: Land division

-The county was constantly represented in parliament by two knights from 1290, until the Reform Bill of 1832 gave four members to Suffolk, at the same time disfranchising the boroughs of Dunwich, Orford and Aldeburgh.
+Economy

 Suffolk was early among the most populous of English counties, doubtless owing to its proximity to the continent.
 Fishing fleets have left its ports to bring back cod and ling from Iceland and herring and mackerel from the North Sea.
 From the 14th to the 17th century it was among the chief manufacturing counties of England owing to its cloth-weaving industry, which was at the height of its prosperity during the 15th century.
-In the 17th and 18th centuries its agricultural resources were utilized to provide the rapidly growing metropolis with food.
+In the 17th and 18th centuries its agricultural resources were used to provide the rapidly growing metropolis with food.
 In the following century various textile industries, such as the manufacture of sail-cloth, coconut fibre, horse-hair and clothing were established; silk-weavers migrated to Suffolk from Spitalfields, and early in the 19th century an important china factory flourished at Lowestoft.